-This laugh-inducing, Bible-based game will encourage kids to think about how easy—or difficult—it might be to walk in someone else’s shoes.
+This laugh-inducing, high-activity level, Bible game will encourage older elementary kids and preteens to think about how easy—or difficult—it might be to walk in someone else’s shoes.

 Form pairs.
 Have partners remove their shoes.
 Have partners trade shoes, then stand against a wall.
 On “go,” have children each put on their partner’s shoes backward and run to the end of the room and back.
 When kids return, they can trade shoes with their partner to get their own shoes back.
 Once partners each have their own shoes on, they’re finished.

 After everyone has finished, have kids sit in a circle.

 Say: A well-known saying says “Don’t judge another person until you’ve walked a mile in his or her shoes.”

 - How easy or difficult was it to walk in someone else’s shoes?

 Read aloud Matthew 7:1-5.